-BURLINGTON, VERMONT, May 31, 2017 – A whistleblower represented by Phillips & Cohen LLP provided key information to the government that led to the settlement today of the eClinicalWorks (eCW) lawsuit involving civil fraud and kickback charges today for $155 million.
+BURLINGTON, VERMONT, May 31, 2017 – Brendan Delaney, a whistleblower represented by Phillips & Cohen LLP, provided key information to the government that led to the settlement today of the eClinicalWorks (eCW) lawsuit involving civil fraud and kickback charges today for $155 million.

 It is the first time that the government has held an electronic health records vendor accountable for failing to meet federal standards designed to ensure patient safety and quality patient care.
 The settlement is a “first” in two other ways: (1) An electronic health records (EHR) vendor is being held accountable for the truthfulness and accuracy of representations made when seeking government certification of its electronic health records system; and (2) The government applied the federal Anti-Kickback Statute (AKS) law to the promotion and sale of EHR systems.

 The government’s settlement agreement holds eCW and eCW’s founders and executives Girish Navani, Dr. Rajesh Dharampuriya, and Mahesh Navani liable for payment.
 The government today also announced it has reached separate settlements with three eClinicalWorks employees who will pay a total of $80,000 to the government to settle civil allegations.